Jacky Redgate—HOLD ON

 Jacky Redgate has a 40-year practice and is critically acclaimed as one of Australia’s leading contemporary artists.
 Redgate’s career began in the context of late 1970s feminism, minimalism and conceptual art.
 Redgate is well known for her sculptural and photographic works using systems and logic, and particularly for her sustained series of ‘mirror’ works over the past two decades that have engaged with optical phenomena, ‘perceptual dislocations’ and slippages between representation and abstraction.

-This exhibition will coincide with PHOTO 2020, the International Festival of Photography (23 April – 10 May).
+This exhibition was programed to coincide with PHOTO 2020, the International Festival of Photography.